TheRandomizer7/shpownow/README.md

     * Takes this data from StoreProducts and database.
 [See API calls](#api-calls)
     * User can add and delete reviews that are posted by the user that is currently logged in.
     * User can add items to cart.
-    * 'Add review' displays a dialog box through which the user can post the review, this dialog box uses the spinkit package.
+    * 'Add review' displays a dialog box through which the user can post the review, this dialog box uses the rating bar package.
 [See external packages](#external-packages-used)
     * Uses the review card widget.
 [See custom widgets](#custom-widgets)
 7) products_page.dart
     * Contains a stack view containing a list view of all products (and filters), and a search bar.